fpinscala/fpinscala/README_muc.md

 #### scala.util.Try
 See the Additional links below for some (of many) tutorials for Try.
 When it comes to FP error handling in concrete daily life cases I personally ask myself the following questions:

 * Do I care about the error at all?
 If not use Option.
 * Do I care about the error, and I want to break up at the first error and pass it along to the caller?
 Use Try.
 * Do I need to accumulate errors and pass them along to the caller?
-Use something fancing like scalaz.Validation.
+Use something fancy like scalaz.Validation.

 The article "How do I error handle thee?" (the typelevel.org link below) gives a nice summary.
 But if you are a purist then Try is out of the question - it is not a true Monad!